TagTrinity

 G

 God Manifestation in a Unitarian Framework is a huge topic and I can’t do it justice in just 750 words.
 I will do my best to sum it up.
 That’s going to be difficult because, in my former life, I would have considered myself a well versed scholar of this doctrine.
-Underpinning Structure of God Manifestation The doctrine of God manifestation for non-trinitarians can be a truly beautiful...
+This post is part of my Trinity series.
+For full context and recommended reading order, start with the series introduction...